YoaanYT/howlingmoon-rebooted-Forge/README.md

 if you have this versions of the mod: og mod all versions, and howlingmoon rebooted 0.9.1.2-0.9.2.3 and update to 0.9.3.x all items, entities and block they will disappear because i change the code of howlingmoon: to howlingmoon_rebooted:

-if you want to help with the mod you can contact me in my youtube chanel or my twitter (@YoaanYT in twitter and YoaanMC in youtube)
+if you want to help with the mod you can contact me in my youtube chanel or my twitter (@YoaanYT in twitter and YoaanMC in youtube or in this github)

 i speek spanish(my main language) and english